Frequently Asked Questions

 The northern resident (fish-eating) orcas are most reliably seen around northern Vancouver Island from mid-July through September.
 They may be seen in June and early July, along with the transient (mammal-eating) orcas, however, sightings become more consistent later in the summer.
 As they are wild, we cannot guarantee any particular sightings.

 There is a lot of different wildlife along the British Columbia coast year round.
 However, we find that the greatest and most diverse wildlife is often found off northern Vancouver Island from mid-August through September.

-The Base Camps feature roomy tents raised off the ground on wooden platforms and situated throughout the forest with views of the ocean.
-The tents provide standing room for most guests (1.9 metres tall) and are outfitted with wooden beds with the thickest and widest Therm-a-rest mattresses available.
+The Base Camps feature roomy canvas tents raised off the ground on wooden platforms, are situated throughout the forest with views of the ocean.
+The tents provide ample room and are outfitted with wooden beds with the thickest and widest Therm-a-rest mattresses available.
 Sheets, fleece blankets, full-size pillows, warm barrel-style sleeping bags, and hot water bottles are all provided.
 A recharging station for digital cameras, an extensive library of natural history books, a safari style bucket shower, and a large covered kitchen and dining area made from locally milled red cedar make for a very comfortable camping experience.